 In 2011, after being hit hard with my MS in July with fatigue and cognitive issues, I couldn't run a mile.
 With the Fox Cities Marathon approaching I figured I could run/walk the marathon.
 Weeks before the marathon I realized that wouldn't happen.
 Dean Peterson said he could push me in a wheelchair but we might still be out on the course.
 Deb contacted Leah for suggestions and Leah got us in contact with Christian Jensen and Brian Gruender from My Team Triumph.
 Christian and Brian took turns pushing me for an amazing adventure.

 Finally, in 2012 I was running the Fox Cities Marathon in Kaukauna at mile 10 when I felt a hand on my shoulder.
 It was Matt who was running his first marathon.
 We ran together for about a mile before he took off leaving me in the dust.

 - Favorite event: Fox Cities Marathon.
 Just an amazing, well-put together event.

 - Piece of advice/tip for everyone: "You have to have fun when running.
 Find others to run with and to share the life experiences you encounter."

-- Piece of advice/tip for everyone: "Keep an open mind, don’t be afraid to start something new, and set yourself up with goals that are out of you comfort zone but achievable.
-I ran my first race ever at 58 years old with the turkey trot, and at 60 I set and completed a goal of running 6 Marathons in 12 months.
-My next bucket list sport is Triathlons and am open to any advice I can get."
+- Piece of advice/tip for everyone: "Keep an open mind, don't be afraid to start something new, and set yourself up with goals that are out of your comfort zone, but achievable.
+I ran my first race ever at 58 years old with the Turkey Trot, and at 60, I set and completed a goal of running 6 marathons in 12 months.
+My next bucket list sport is triathlons, and am open to any advice I can get!"